River Mole

 Castlefields Lake

-This rectangular lake with an average depth of 3 feet can accommodate 26 anglers on 2 metre square platforms.
+This rectangular lake with an average depth of 3 feet can accommodate 26 anglers on square platforms.
 No fishing between platforms.
 It is naturally spring fed and water levels are also kept up when the River Mole has it's winter floods.
 The species present include Carp, Crucians, Roach, Gudgeon, Skimmers, Tench and Perch.
 The latter three were introduced in 2005.

 Puddenhole Lake